djug/subscribers-api-demo/README.md

 Subscribers API (demo)
 ---
 This is a demo about how a subscribers API (for a newsletter for instance) could be implemented.
-This demo allows managing subscribers (**C**reate, **R**ead, **U**pdate and **D**elete) with or without additional fields. each subscriber can have 0 or multiple field, but these fields and their types should be created by the user (the owner of the newsletter) beforehand, otherwise any *non accepted* field will be ignored.
+This demo allows managing subscribers (**C**reate, **R**ead, **U**pdate and **D**elete) with or without additional fields. each subscriber can have 0 or multiple fields, but these fields and their types should be created by the user (the owner of the newsletter) beforehand, otherwise any *non accepted* field will be ignored.
-In addition, this API allow searching/updating/deleting subscribers either by their ID or their email addresses.
+In addition, this API allows searching/updating/deleting subscribers either by their ID or by their email addresses.

 ## How to install

-   - Clone this repo: clone https://github.com/djug/subscribers-api-demo.git
+   - Clone this repo: `clone https://github.com/djug/subscribers-api-demo.git`
    - `cd subscribers-api-demo/`
    - Install the dependencies: `composer install`
    - Create a new database and create/update your `.env` file accordingly